janegoesdigital/keystone/docs/Getting Started/index.md

 ## Where To Next?

-Check out our [documentation](/documentation) if you want to get to understanding keystone more, and to explore the options it makes available.
-The [database configuration](/documentation/database) is a good place to start, as well as looking at the [initialisation options](/documentation/configuration) for the broadest customisation options available.
+Check out our [documentation](/documentation) if you want to get to understand keystone more, and to explore the options it makes available.
+The [database configuration](/documentation/database) is a good place to start if you want more depth.
+Look at the [initialisation options](/documentation/configuration) for the broadest customisation options available.